GiannisStathoudakis/TheOneLab/README.md

 > 🚧 **Status:** Under Construction

+*Originally evolving from a series of older, local homelab iterations, this project was ultimately dubbed **TheOneLab**—reference to "The One Ring".*

 The lab utilizes a custom fork ([springboot-kafka-streams-microservices-demo](https://github.com/GiannisStathoudakis/springboot-kafka-streams-microservices-demo)) of [ZaTribune's Spring Boot Kafka Streams Demo](https://github.com/ZaTribune/springboot-kafka-streams-microservices-demo), which has been heavily modified and adapted to be natively compatible with this GitOps infrastructure project.

 It acts as a comprehensive e-commerce microservices application featuring multiple Java Spring Boot services, MySQL database integration (utilizing Vault's dynamic credentials), and real-time event-driven streams powered by Redpanda.